 Cleeve Wood Road Shops Regeneration Group

 In 2016 members of the business committee at Cleeve Wood Road shops set up an official constitution and officially formed a regeneration group committee with charitable intent.
-The Cleeve Wood Road Shops Regeneration Group meets quarterly (with separate meetings throughout the year to plan for the Christmas event) to discuss matters effecting the rank of shops, vote on issues and makes plans on how to improve the area around Cleeve Wood Road shops in Downend, Bristol.
+The Cleeve Wood Road Shops Regeneration Group was formed to discuss matters effecting the rank of shops, vote on issues and makes plans on how to improve the area around Cleeve Wood Road shops in Downend, Bristol.
 Our aim is to improve the independent shopping area at Cleeve Wood Road shops in Downend, Bristol and make it as welcoming as possible to encourage shoppers to visit.
 We hope to do this by both enhancing the area visually for visitors and by raising the profile of the rank of shops via social media and this very website.
-The committee consists of a selection of business owners and members of staff who work in Cleeve Wood Road shops.

 Our Committee Members

-The regeneration group consists of the following members (in alphabetical order): Michelle Cipolla (Cleeve Wood Pharmacy), Louise Chapman (M Coleman Estate Agents), Adam Jones (West 70 Photography), Marcus Jones (West 70 Photography) and Alison Workman (Style Collection).
-The committee meetings are also attended by other businesses within the rank when possible.
+The regeneration group consists of various members of staff and business owners within the rank of shops.
 The committee are responsible for planning the annual charity event.
 The regeneration group kindly receives monthly donations from certain businesses within the rank of shops who wish to participate, these are: Animal House Vets, CJ Hole, Cleeve Wood Pharmacy, Co-Operative Funeralcare, Downend Bikes & Scooters, Four Seasons Takeaway, M Coleman Estate Agents, Style Collection, Victoria’s Health & Beauty, Webbs Flowers and West 70 Photography.
-The money donated from these businesses is saved throughout the year to put on the Christmas event (see below) as well as to pay for ongoing maintenance of the public / shared areas.
-The Christmas event also relies on kind donations from businesses in the Bristol area (typically in the form of raffle prize donations which helps raise money on the day of the event) as well as through a donation towards running costs from Downend & Bromley Heath Parish Council.

 The charities we support are chosen every year by committee vote.
 They are charities in the local area or with a local connection to Downend, Bristol and the surrounding area.
 The money raised at the event is then split between the chosen charities and the regeneration group.
 Charities that have been supported in the past have included The Wallace & Gromit Grand Appeal, B.U.S.T, Jessie May, St Peters Hospice, The Charlton Farm Trust and Heart Animal Rescue.